-The committees of the Board will be the Executive Committee, the Audit Committee, the Human Resources Committee, and the Nominating and Corporate Governance Committee.
+The committees of the Board will be the Executive Committee, the Audit Committee, the Human Resources Committee, Nominating and Corporate Governance Committee and the Risk Committee.

-- A. The Executive Committee will consist of the Chairperson of the Board and up to four (4) non-management directors.
-While it is preferable that action on the major matters be taken by the Board itself, the role of the Executive committee is to act on behalf of the Board on matters requiring action between Board meetings.
-Certain limits on that authority are set forth in the Position Description but these limits can be superseded by the explicit delegated authority of the Board. - B. The Audit Committee, the Human Resources Committee, and the Nominating and Corporate Governance Committee will each have at least three members, and each committee member must qualify as an Independent Director.
-The duties of these committees are set forth in the attached Position Descriptions.
+- A. The Executive Committee will consist of the Chairperson of the Board (the "Chairperson") and up to four (4) non-management directors.
+While it is preferable that action on the major matters be taken by the Board itself, the role of the Executive Committee is to act on behalf of the Board on matters requiring action between Board meetings.
+Certain limits on that authority are set forth in the Position Description attached as Exhibit A hereto, but these limits can be superseded by the explicit delegated authority of the Board. - B. The Audit Committee, the Human Resources Committee, Nominating and Corporate Governance Committee and the Risk Committee will each have at least three members, and each committee member must qualify as an Independent Director.
+The duties of these committees are set forth in the attached Position

+Descriptions.
 It is contemplated that each member of these committees generally will serve for five to seven years.
-Committee chairmen will normally serve three to five-year terms to ensure rotation periodically. - C. The Board may also delegate certain of its authority within well-defined limits to committees or internal Boards consisting of management personnel, some of whom may not be management directors.
+Committee chairpersons will normally serve three to five-year terms to ensure rotation periodically, subject to extension in the discretion of the Board.

+C. The Board may also delegate certain of its authority within well-defined limits to committees or internal Boards consisting of management personnel, some of whom may not be management directors.
 These committee or internal boards may derive delegated authority to review results of operations, approval capital appropriations within pre-determined limits set by the Board, establish operating policies, elect group and division officers, review and approve human resources benefits and plans, and review proposals for recommendations to the Board.